julianlk522/FITM/README.md

 -Shaarli: self-hosted / personal but also shareable links? what? also ugly and not easily accessible (web-based)

--Del.icio.us: doesn't exist anymore, non-hierarchical. note: really like that they have a preview img for front page links
+-Del.icio.us: doesn't exist anymore, non-hierarchical

 -StumbleUpon: doesn't exist anymore, hard to browse many things at once